Magmusacy/intro-to-databases-project/README.md

     c.Title AS CourseTitle,
     m.MeetingDate AS MeetingDate,
     u.FirstName AS FirstName,
-    u.LastName AS LastName,/
+    u.LastName AS LastName,
     CASE
-        WHEN ma.AbsenceDate IS NULL THEN 'Present'
+        WHEN ma.UserID IS NULL THEN 'Present'
         ELSE 'Absent'
     END AS AttendanceStatus
 FROM